 One of the main issues that single moms face is not having a partner that can rely on when it comes to raising their children.
 As you know, no one is perfect, and you can go through a bad parenting moment or even a day.
 When you do not have anyone to tag in, it can be tough and may even result in a parent tantrum.

 When you are overwhelmed with a certain situation with your child and do not know how to handle it, take a moment.
 Go to your room, close your eyes and breathe deeply in and out.
-According to experts, having a relaxation technique that works for you can clear your mind and help you refocus (1).
+According to experts, having a relaxation technique that works for you, such as deep breathing, can clear your mind and help you refocus (1).
 You reset your mood and your mind and will be able to handle whatever situation you are in and do what is needed for your child.
 Many single moms say that taking a moment works as it prevents them from acting out in anger towards their children.

 When you are a single mom, it can be difficult to know whether you are doing a good parenting job.
 When you have a partner, you have someone to talk to about whether your methods are right or wrong.
 There is someone to help you see the good in your positive parenting moments, and when you fall short, there is someone to help you make improvements.
 As a single parent, you have to take it on alone, and it is not always easy.
-You can start to have doubts about whether you are a good parent, and this can bring down your confidence and affect the relationship between you and your child.
+You can start to have doubts about whether you are a good lone parent, and this can bring down your confidence and affect the relationship between you and your child.

-3. Making Decisions Alone:
+3. Making decisions alone

-One of the most challenging things that single moms have to go through is making decisions without a partner (3).
+One of the most challenging things that single moms have to go through is making decisions without a partner.
 Many a time, it can get extremely stressful to make all decisions on your own.
 You need to think about everything from what to buy for your home to what school to choose for the children.
 Many single parents feel that they can ask friends and family for advice, but at the end of the day, they are the only ones completely vested in their children.

 The truth is that you have to trust yourself and believe that everything is going to work out.
 Think of having to make decisions alone as an honor.
 Yes, there will always be questions, but the responsibility will make you a better person.
 Many single moms find independence and confidence as a result of having to make decisions alone.
 The best part is that you do not need to negotiate with anyone when the decision is your own.